 - Ensure they have materials and resources readily available for access.
-Make it easy for them to find, save them time and the stress of having to not dig through reams of papers or different sites to find what the tools they need.
+Make it easy for them to find and save them the time and stress of having to dig through reams of papers or different sites to find what the tools they need.

-Provide them the in-context coaching, ensure it’s easy to leverage, and they can practically start coaching themselves.
+Provide them with in-context coaching and ensure it’s easy to leverage, and they can practically start coaching themselves.